-If your child is meeting the Writing Standard by the end of year 4 they will be writing at curriculum level 2.
+In Writing, to reach the NZ curriculum level for the end of year four, your child will be writing at curriculum level 2.

 Your child will be writing a variety of material to support their learning in all areas of the curriculum.